MarkKozel/LC3_Assembler/README.md

 ## Purpose
 Create a command-line assembler that can be used to generate all output files of the LC-3 Simulator 3.01 [McGraw Hill Textbook Reference](http://highered.mheducation.com/sites/0072467509/index.html)

-This assembler will produce .obj, .lst, and .sym file to support the LC-3 Simulator virtual environment. .obj will be binary compatable to the LC-3 Simulator assembler output
+This assembler will produce .obj, .lst, and .sym file to support the LC-3 Simulator virtual environment. .obj will be binary compatible to the LC-3 Simulator assembler output

 ### File Input
 * .asm - LC-3 Assembly souce code file